-- 150 Large-eddy simulations directly compute the large-scale motions of the flow fields from the Navier-Stokes equations, and parameterize the unresolved small-scale/sub-grid scale (SGS) motions.
-We use the dynamic k-equation LES model in Open-FOAM based on Chai and Mahesh (2012), who developed a new transport equation for the subgrid-scale kinetic energy, which has proven to be a good model for decaying turbulence and the transport of thermodynamic quantities.
-A hexaeder dominated mesh is applied, refined near turbulence grid and walls, with $7.6 \cdot 10^6$ cells in total.
-We use an Euler-Lagrange approach for the - 155 simulations, i.e., temperature and water vapor mixing ratio are calculated at the grid points while each individual particle is tracked along its trajectory through the thermodynamic field.
+Large-eddy simulations directly compute the large-scale motions of the flow fields from the Navier-Stokes equations and parameterize the unresolved small-scale/sub-grid-scale (SGS) motions.
+We use the dynamic k-equation LES model in OpenFOAM based on Chai and Mahesh (2012), who developed a new transport equation for the subgrid-scale kinetic energy, which has proven to be a good model for decaying turbulence and the transport of thermodynamic quantities.
+A hexaeder-dominated mesh is applied, refined near turbulence grid and walls, with 7.6×10^6 cells in total.
+We use an Euler-Lagrange approach for the simulations; i.e., temperature and water vapor mixing ratio are calculated at the grid points, while each individual particle is tracked along its trajectory through the thermodynamic field.
 Details about the general numerical setup, especially about how to set the initial and boundary conditions, are given in Niedermeier et al. (2020).

-Overall, the main goals of these simulations were a) the determination of the RHs the particles experience along their way through the measurement section for the different experimental conditions, and b) the determination of the deliquesced parti-

-- 160 cle fraction for comparison with the gained experimental data.
-The RHs, and RH fluctuations the particles experience, which cannot be detected experimentally, were quantified in terms of mean standard deviation of simulation-derived RH probability density functions (pdfs).
-Thereto, the RH pdfs are calculated for specific locations along the mixing region inside LACIS-T's measurement section.
+Overall, the main goals of these simulations were (a) the determination of the RHs the particles experience along their way through the measurement section for the different experimental conditions and (b) the determination of the deliquesced particle fraction for comparison with the gained experimental data.
+The RHs, and RH fluctuations the particles experience, which cannot be detected experimentally, were quantified in terms of mean standard deviation of simulation-derived RH probability density functions (pdf's).
+For this, the RH pdf's are calculated for specific locations along the mixing region inside LACIS-T's measurement section.
 Furthermore, the numbers of deliquesced and non-deliquesced particles were derived from the simulations and compared with the experimentally obtained ones.
-Concerning the latter, a dynamical growth law is implemented for - 165 the Lagrangian particle simulations accounting for diffusive vapor transport and deposition to the particle surface, and latent heat release (Wilck, 1999) as well as deliquescence and efflorescence.
+Concerning the latter, a dynamical growth law is implemented for the Lagrangian particle simulations accounting for diffusive vapor transport and deposition to the particle surface and latent heat release (Wilck, 1999), as well as deliquescence and efflorescence.
 However, the feedback effects on heat transport and mass transfer in the gas phase are ignored as the droplet concentrations (mass and volume ratio) considered in this study are too low to influence the continuous phase.
-As we are modeling the particle hygroscopic growth dynamically, the model requires information concerning the deliquescence time scale for the considered NaCl particles.
-We assumed deliquescence to occur on - 170 the time scale τ{del} of 10^{-4} s (the numerical time step is also 10^{-4} s) once DRH = 75.5% is reached (Note that this time scale is 3 orders of magnitude smaller than the mixing time scale τ{mix} which is between 0.2 and 0.7 s).
-This assumption is based on molecular dynamics simulations performed by Bahadur and Russell (2008) who give the time scale τ{del} required for complete deliquescence of an infinitely extended "planar" NaCl slab to be $\tau{del} = 9.96 \ 10^{-5}$ s.
+As we are modeling the particle hygroscopic growth dynamically, the model requires information concerning the deliquescence timescale for the considered NaCl particles.
+We assumed deliquescence to occur on the timescale τ{del} of 10^{-4} s (the numerical time step is also 10^{-4} s) once DRH = 75.5 % is reached (note that this timescale is 3 orders of magnitude smaller than the mixing timescale τ{mix} , which is between 0.2 and 0.7 s).
+This assumption is based on molecular dynamics simulations performed by Bahadur and Russell (2008), who give the timescale τ{del} required for complete deliquescence of an infinitely extended "planar" NaCl slab to be $\tau{\rm del} = 9.96 \times 10^{-5}$ s.
 The extent to which this assumption is reasonable will be the subject of discussion in Appendix B.